 If you want to keep certain rooms out of bounds, that is acceptable too.
 Let your guests know as they arrive, politely of course “No food upstairs and please stay out of the master bedroom” – you don’t really need to give a reason, your castle, your rules but you could add something about breakables being in that room or whatever.

-If you are sending out actual invitations then you can always add anything important to that maybe about food allergies, about gifts, dress code etc.
+If you are sending out actual invitations then you can always add anything important to the invite.

 - If someone doesn’t want to join in a game, really it doesn’t matter, let them sit it out.

-- If a couple of guest call off sick, no worries, make the most of it with the people who did make it
+- If a couple of guests call off sick, no worries, make the most of it with the people who did make it

 - What if the weather is horrid?

-- What if the kids demolish all the foot is 30 seconds?
+- What if the kids demolish all the food in 30 seconds?

-- What if all the games get played in a record time?
+- What if all the games get played in record time?

 - What if you run out of X, Y or Z?